Odette Hallowes: Fresnes Prison

 At Fresnes prison, near Paris, Sansom was interrogated by the Gestapo fourteen times.
 She was subjected to torture.
 Her back was scorched with a red-hot poker and all of her toenails were pulled out.
 She refused to disclose the whereabouts of Rabinovitch and another British agent, stuck to her fabricated cover story that Churchill was the nephew of Prime Minister Winston Churchill, that she was his wife, and that he knew nothing of her activities.
-The hope was that in this way their treatment would be mitigated.
-The British had calculated that if the Germans thought she was related to the British Prime Minister they would want to keep her alive as a possible bargaining tool.
+The hope was that, in this way, their treatment would be mitigated.
+Odette had calculated that, if the Germans thought she was related to the British Prime Minister, they would want to keep her and Peter alive as a possible bargaining tool.

 Sansom succeeded in diverting attention from Churchill, who was subject to only two interrogations, and protected the identities of the two officers whose locations were known only to her.
 Bleicher occasionally appeared and suggested that they might go to concerts and visit restaurants together in Paris, in return for which he hoped she could be induced to talk.
 Sansom rejected the overtures.

-In June 1943 Sansom was condemned to death on two counts, to which she responded, "Then you will have to make up your mind on what count I am to be executed, because I can only die once."
+In June 1943, Sansom was condemned to death on two counts, to which she responded, "Then you will have to make up your mind on what count I am to be executed, because I can only die once."
 Infuriated, Bleicher sent her to Ravensbrück concentration camp.

 Ravensbruck concentration camp

-In Ravensbruck Sansom was kept in a punishment block cell, on a starvation diet, and could hear other prisoners being beaten.
+In Ravensbruck, Sansom was kept in a punishment block cell, on a starvation diet, and could hear other prisoners being beaten.

 After the Allied landings in the south of France in August 1944, on orders from Berlin, all food was withdrawn for a week, all light was removed from Sansom's cell, and the heat was turned up.
-Despite a report by the camp doctor that she would not survive such conditions for more than a few weeks, after being found unconscious in her cell she was placed in solitary confinement.
+Despite a report by the camp doctor that she would not survive such conditions for more than a few weeks, after being found unconscious in her cell, she was placed in solitary confinement.
 Her conditions only improved in December 1944, when she was moved to a ground floor cell.
 The cell was located near the crematorium and would be covered with burned hair from the cremations.
 At one point toward the end of the war, she witnessed an instance of cannibalism of a dead inmate by starving prisoners.

 When the Allies were only a few miles from Ravensbrück, the camp commandant Fritz Suhren forced Sansom into his car and drove to the advancing Americans to surrender.
 He hoped that her supposed connections to the Prime Minister might allow him to negotiate his way out of execution.
 Sansom removed Suhren's pistol, which is now held in the Imperial War Museum.

 Peter Churchill survived the war but Rabinovitch was executed by the Gestapo in 1944.